Last Action Hero: Development and writing

 Last Action Hero was an original screenplay by Zak Penn and Adam Leff, meant to parody typical action-film screenplays of writers such as Shane Black.
 Penn himself noted that the studio ironically then had Black rewrite the script.
 The original screenplay differs heavily from the finished film and is widely available to read online.
 Although it was still a parody of Hollywood action films, it was set almost entirely in the film world and focused largely on the futile cycle of violence displayed by the hero and the effect it had on people around him.
 Due to the radical changes, Penn and Leff were eventually credited with the story of the film, but not the screenplay.

-Several script doctors did uncredited work on the script, including Carrie Fisher, Larry Ferguson, and William Goldman.
+Several script doctors did uncredited work on the script, including Carrie Fisher, Larry Ferguson and William Goldman.
 Penn and Leff disliked various parts of the final film, including the idea of a magic golden ticket.
-In their draft, the story would not explain how Danny got transported into the film world.
+In their draft, the story would not explain how Danny Madigan got transported into the film world.

-John McTiernan originally turned down the offer to direct the film, Robert Zemeckis was under consideration to direct, but McTiernan later changed his mind.

-Schwarzenegger received a salary of $15 million for his role in the film.
+John McTiernan originally turned down the offer to direct the film, Robert Zemeckis was under consideration to direct but McTiernan later changed his mind.
+Arnold Schwarzenegger received a salary of $15 million for his role as Jack Slater in the film.
 Some scenes were filmed in a dome adjacent to the RMS Queen Mary in Long Beach, California.
 The exterior of the film's Pandora Theater was the Empire Theater on 42nd Street in New York.
 The interiors were filmed at the Orpheum Theatre in Los Angeles.

 Music

-The film was scored by composer Michael Kamen and peaked at No. 7 on The Billboard 200 chart.
+The film was scored by composer Michael Kamen and peaked at No. 7 on the Billboard 200 chart.
 The album, which was positively received by active rock radio outlets, was certified platinum on August 24, 1993.